dollarscout

 Common mistakes

-• Fixed vs Variable Rate: Fixed rates remain constant over the term, while variable rates can fluctuate with market conditions.
+• Fixed vs. Variable Rates: Fixed rates stay the same, while variable rates can change over time.

 Frequently asked questions